alexkouzel/oneling-bot/README.md

 - /show_reminders - show all reminders
 - /clear_reminders - clear all reminders

-> To set a new reminder, simply type the word you want to remember directly in the chat.
+> To set a new reminder, simply type the word or phrase you want to remember directly in the chat.

 ### ⏰ To manage interval:
 - /show_intervals - show current intervals